 There’s no precedent to help us estimate what your damages could be in litigation brought by your customers, your vendors, or others.
 However, pretty much everyone in the insurance industry seems to expect those damages to start rising quickly.

-This isn’t a situation where you want to put your cash surplus or your rainy-day fund at risk – particularly when you have no idea what the potential damages would be.
-Make sure your cyber liability insurance policy provides you with some protection (and pays for the lawyer, too).
+This isn’t a situation where you want to put your business at risk – particularly when you have no idea what the potential damages would be.
+Make sure your cyber insurance policy provides you with some protection (and pays for the lawyer, too).

 Regulatory fines and other governmental penalties

-Make sure your cyber liability insurance policy provides funds to pay any fines levied by governmental organizations and pays for lawyers to defend you in those proceedings.
+Make sure your cyber insurance policy provides funds to pay any fines levied by governmental organizations and pays for lawyers to defend you in those proceedings.
 Reviews and hearings by regulatory agencies can take months or years to complete.
-You don’t want the potential for significant fines on your company’s books that whole time.
-So, make sure your company is protected.
+Make sure your company is protected.

-No cyber liability insurance policy can possibly provide adequate protection for your business unless it covers the items I’ve listed above.
-Make sure that your policy has everything your business needs.
-(Also, have your lawyer review any cyber liability policy to make sure it has everything you believe it has!)
+No cyber insurance policy provides adequate protection without the items I’ve listed above.
+Also, have your lawyer review any cyber policy to make sure it has everything you believe it has!

 About the Author